Adventure April 9 2019

 1. Northern Lights in Alaska

 Alaska is America’s largest and most northern state.
-Its stunning landscapes of mountains and forests make it a picturesque and serene place to visit.
+Its stunning landscapes of mountains and forests make it a picturesque and serene landscape to visit with friendly people along the way too.

 View the Northern lights from a lodge sitting on the mountain ridges surrounding Fairbanks, Alaska.
 Enjoy snacks and warm beverages while you watch the lights from a cozy Alaskan home setting.
 Or, if you want the perfect shot, brave the cold and head outdoors to capture that magical image that will take pride of place on a wall at home.